How to spend a day in Cork and Cobh

 What to do in Cobh

 Cobh is actually a rather small town, but it was able to preserve some beautiful buildings.
-A lot of them are painted in various colours.
+A lot of them are painted in various colors.
 This is also what gives this small seaside town its charm.
 So, just walk around and explore this small town for a bit.
 You will find a few small shops, restaurants and cafés to explore as well.

 One of the major sights of Cobh is actually the big cathedral, St. Colman’s Cathedral, on top of the hill.
 From here you also get great views out to the sea and over the nearby islands.